Smoky outside? Protect your health

 Smoke is a mixture of different–sized particles, water vapour and gases (like carbon monoxide and carbon dioxide).
 The biggest health threat from smoke comes from fine particles.
 This is because these particles can be breathed deep into your lungs, causing breathing problems and worsening pre–existing medical conditions such as asthma and heart disease.
 The effects of smoke exposure on your health are worse when you do physical activity because you breathe more rapidly and deeply.

-Some people are more sensitive to the effects of smoke exposure:
+How smoke affects you depends on your age, existing medical conditions.
+Some people are more sensitive to the effects of smoke exposure.

-- Children 14 years and under are also more sensitive to smoke because they are more likely to be active outdoors, their respiratory systems are still developing, and they breathe more air per body weight than adults.
+Children under 14 years of age are more sensitive to smoke, because they are more likely to be active outdoors.
+Their respiratory systems are still developing, and they breather more air per body weight than adults.
+Every effort should be made to minimise their exposure to smoke.

 Anyone having trouble breathing or chest pain should seek urgent medical assistance – phone 000.